About me

 I have worked with many clients who have faced prejudice, discrimination and hatred, just because of who they are.
 I am committed to a proactive stance against social injustice by challenging the status quo and advocating for those without power or voice.
 I welcome difference from me in all its forms.

-Our first session is a confidential online assessment, where we discuss your concerns, what you want from counselling and whether I might be able to help you.
+Our first session is a confidential online assessment, where we discuss your concerns, some background information, what you want from counselling and whether I might be able to help you.
 If I feel there are other services that could help you more, I will discuss these options with you.